Skip to content

 Secondary quantum number

-Represents the various secondary sub-levels within the main energy level and it relates to the shape of the electron cloud.
+Represents the various secondary sub-levels within the main energy level.
+Relates to the shape of the electron cloud.
 Denoted by .
 Values goes from to .

 Magnetic quantum number